 Numerous manufacturers throughout North America rely on IndustrySafe Safety Management Software to report and resolve hazards throughout their worksites.

 Learn more about how we can help.

 Many potential hazards come from the type of equipment required in the manufacturing industry.
 Proper machine guarding is essential for the many workers who operate heavy machinery everyday.
 Machine guards protect employees from flying chips, sparks, and rotating parts.
 Should employees become careless when operating the heavy, machine guards act as the last line of defense against harmful machine parts.

 Far too often, OSHA finds improperly installed machine guards in manufacturing facilities.
 This puts employees at risk of crushed hands, amputation, or death should any part of themselves get caught in the machine’s parts.

 Reducing the risk of this hazard requires frequent machine inspections.
 This applies to other heavy machinery, such as the inspection requirements for aerial lifts in place to prevent accidents

 Employees should be checking the machine guards before beginning operations.
 By using a standardized machine guard checklist, employees will be able to prevent accidents before they happen.

 3. Powered Industrial Trucks

-To learn more about how you can record, track, and prevent common hazards and violations in the manufacturing industry, contact IndustrySafe today.
+Organizations throughout North America rely on IndustrySafe software to manage their safety efforts, including the removal of manufacturing hazards.
+To learn more about how you can track and prevent common hazards in the manufacturing industry with safety management software, contact IndustrySafe today.